leomockel/nba_project/README.md

 🧠 Future Improvements

-Convert the notebooks in Streamlit apps Add detailed description for each file
+Collecting data to show the strategy I've used in my first project.

 👤 Author